fares-guerfala/Employee-Turnover/README.md

 # Employee-Turnover

-In this project, i build a deep learning model and machine learning model that will predict the probability of an employee leaving a company.
+In this project, i build a deep learning model and a machine learning model that will predict the probability of an employee leaving a company.
 Retaining the best employees is an important factor for most organizations.

 This is the comparison between the 2 models: